lionel-panhaleux/ror/README.md

 Four Legions are put in the Active Forces boxes.
 ### 3.01.6 TEMPORARY ROME CONSUL
 Draw a Mortality Chit from the cup.
 If the ID# drawn does not match an existing Senator put it to the side and draw again until a matching ID# is drawn.
 The matching ID# is Temporary Rome Consul until new Consuls can be elected during the first Senate Phase.
 Place the Rome Consul and Prior Consul markers on his card and add 5 to his Influence.
 Place all the Mortality Chits back into the cup.
-### 3.01.7 FACTION LEADERS
-Each player (starting with the Temporary Rome Consul and proceeding clockwise) places a Faction Leader marker containing the symbol of his Faction on one of his Senators.
 ### 3.01.8 PROVINCES
 No Provinces are currently in play.
 ### 3.01.9 INITIAL FACTION PHASE